 “Just recently we counted a staggering 33,600 apartments that we have built in China, and the demand for high-quality high-density housing which grew stronger in the 1990s continues.”

 The Luoying Vineyard project comprises a state-of-the-art winery, cellars, wine tasting facilities, an art gallery, restaurants, a day spa and conference venue.
 A 6-star 50-suite boutique hotel and 33 luxury clubhouse/villas were included in stage 1.
 Stage 2 will involve an additional 120 luxury clubhouse/villas.

-Denton Corker Marshall’s project with Beijing Zhongkun Investment Group, Dazhongsi International Plaza, was completed in 2011
+Denton Corker Marshall’s other project with Beijing Zhongkun Investment Group, Dazhongsi International Plaza, was completed last year

 “Globalised China has produced a new middle class where wine drinking is a status symbol and which can afford to support a local wine industry.
 China has also realised it is capable of producing table wines comparable to wine from other countries.

 “A number of China’s vineyard buildings are modelled on the great French chateaux but we felt the French references weren’t appropriate for the Luoying site.
 Inspired by the Great Wall as well as other great stone structures, our design is a contemporary expression of traditional cultural references.”

 Photos by Denton Corker Marshall